What “Integrity” Indicates

 Material exposure indicates measurable structural inconsistencies likely influencing forecast reliability and planning assumptions.
 Multiple domains may be exhibiting drift simultaneously.

 At this exposure level, every forecast cycle carries the distortion forward.
+A deal sitting in Commit for 60 days with no activity is still counted in quota, territory design, and board reporting.
 The diagnostic quantifies the dollar impact and maps exactly where governance controls have broken down.

-For mid-market firms, Material-tier exposure frequently represents six- to seven-figure planning variance — built into every budget, headcount plan, and board commitment derived from the forecast.
+This reflects a material pipeline integrity gap, introducing non-closable revenue into planning assumptions.
+For mid-market firms, exposure at this level frequently represents six- to seven-figure planning variance — built into every budget, headcount plan, and board commitment derived from the forecast.

 What “Critical” Exposure Indicates